JacobLee23/CSE-15L-Lab-Reports/reports/week-1.md

 Hello.class  Hello.java  messages  README
 ```

-Note that executing `$ ls ./` has the same behavior as executing `ls` and passing no arguments and is the default behavior of the `ls` command.
+*Note: executing `$ ls ./` has the same behavior as executing `ls` and passing no arguments and is the default behavior of the `ls` command.*

 ### One argument: File

+Executing the `ls` command and passing the path to a file echoes the specified path.
+If the path passed to the `ls` command is absolute, then the returned path will also be absolute; if the path passed to the `ls` command is relative, then the returned path will also be relative:

 ```bash
 [user@sahara ~]$ ls lecture1/Hello.class